Reparo: Loss-Resilient Generative Codec for Video Conferencing

 \red{For evaluating \namereparo and the baselines in the context of video conferencing applications, we combine the dataset from Gemino \cite{sivaraman2022gemino} and part of the TalkingHeads dataset \cite{talkinghead}, forming a large and diverse video conferencing validation dataset consisting of 5 hours of data from 412 video clips and 84 different subjects.
 We make sure that there is no overlap between the training and the validation set.
 Notably, our validation set is much larger and more diverse than prior works on video conferencing, such as Gemino \cite{sivaraman2022gemino} (25 videos from 5 people, 75 minutes in total), Tambur \cite{tambur} (20 videos, 200 minutes in total), and GRACE \cite{cheng2023grace} (60 videos, 745 seconds in total), demonstrating the generalization ability and effectiveness of \namereparo.}

 \NewPara{Implementation.} We studied two FEC algorithms, ULPFEC and flexFEC, implemented in Google's implementation of WebRTC~\cite{webrtc} with VP8 codec.
 The FEC rate is set to 50\% with packet retransmissions disabled, and the frame wait-time is set to \SI{150}{ms}.
 This wait-time parameter dictates the duration after which WebRTC stops to decode a frame that has been partially received.
 Our experimental setup includes a headless real-time video application, built on the WebRTC platform, which processes video input at a rate of \SI{30}{fps} at the sender's end and records the output to a file at the receiver's end.
 The network conditions between the sender and receiver were simulated using the Mahimahi network emulator~\cite{netravali2015mahimahi}.
 Within this environment, we constructed a loss shell akin to that used in Tambur, facilitating controlled network loss scenarios for our experiments.
 Tambur is evaluated using the Ringmaster platform with VP9 codec.

-Our neural codec and loss recovery modules were implemented in PyTorch, and they operate in real-time on three A6000 GPUs, processing 30 fps 512x512 videos.
-One GPU was used for the transmitter, while two GPUs were employed for the receiver.
+\red{Our neural codec and loss recovery modules were implemented in PyTorch, and they operate in real-time on two V100 GPUs, processing 30 fps 512x512 videos.
+One GPU was used for the transmitter and one GPU for the receiver.
 A V100 GPU is similar in performance to an Apple M2 Max GPU, which is integrated into a standard Macbook Pro laptop.
 To make a fair comparison, we use network traces from the WebRTC evaluation to evaluate the performance of \namereparo.}